4. Vehicle licence applications

 New and renewal vehicle applications

-To apply to licence a vehicle, or renew a current vehicle licence, you can do this online using the following link
+To apply to licence a vehicle, or renew a current vehicle licence, you must apply online using the following link

 - Licence applications - online form